ctd4wa/TrainScheduler/README.md

 - The website allows the user to input new train schedules and the table will append to track the various options.

-- Technologies Utilized: HTML CSS Bootstrap Materialize JQuery Javascript Moment.JS
+- Technologies Utilized:
+  -HTML
+  -CSS
+  -Bootstrap
+  -Materialize
+  -JQuery
+  -Javascript
+  -Moment.JS

 https://ctd4wa.github.io/TrainScheduler/